melonproject-archive/documentation/chapters/fund.md

 This function is called by the Policy Manager when functions registered for this specific policy are called.
 See further documentation under Policy Manager (link).
 &nbsp;

-`function position() external view returns (uint)`
+`function position() external view returns (Applied)`

-This function is called by the Policy Manager to determine whether the policy should be executed and evaluated as a pre-condition (0) or as a post-condition (1).
-Compliance contracts are called as a pre-condition to subscription and therefore return 0 during the whitelist compliance check.
-See further documentation under Policy Manager (link).
+This function is called by the Policy Manager to determine whether the policy should be executed and evaluated as a pre-condition (`Applied.pre`) or as a post-condition (`Applied.post`).
+Compliance contracts are called as a pre-condition to subscription and therefore return the enum `Applied.pre` during the whitelist compliance check.
-&nbsp;

-## Blacklist.sol

-#### Description

-This contract defines a negative filter list, against which subscribing addresses are verified for membership.
-Member addresses are disallowed for subscription.
-&nbsp;

-#### Inherits from

-Policy, DSAuth (links)

-&nbsp;

-#### On Construction

-The Blacklist contract requires an array of addresses which are added to the `blacklisted` mapping.
-&nbsp;

-#### Structs

-None.

-&nbsp;

-#### Enums

-None.

-&nbsp;

-#### Modifiers

-None.

-&nbsp;

-#### Public State Variables

-`mapping (address => bool) blacklisted`

-Mapping which designates an investor address as being ineligible to subscribe to the fund.
-&nbsp;

-#### Public functions

-`function Blacklist(address[] _preBlacklisted) public`

-Constructor function which enables the bulk addition of many addresses designated as ineligible for subscription to the fund.
-&nbsp;

-`function addToBlacklist(address _who) public auth`

-This function requires that the caller is the `owner` or the current contract.
-This function sets `blacklisted` mapping for the provided address to `true`.
-&nbsp;

-`function removeFromBlacklist(address _who) public auth`

-This function requires that the caller is the `owner` or the current contract.
-This function sets the `blacklisted` mapping for the provided address to `false`.
-Addresses which previously were denied subscription would now be permitted.
-&nbsp;

-`function batchAddToBlacklist(address[] _members) public auth`

-This function requires that the caller is the `owner` or the current contract.
-The function, with one transaction, enables multiple addresses in the `blacklisted` mapping to be set to `true`.
-&nbsp;

-`function batchRemoveFromWhitelist(address[] _members) public auth`

-This function requires that the caller is the `owner` or the current contract.
-The function, with one transaction, enables multiple addresses in the `blacklisted` mapping to be set to `false`.
-Addresses which previously were denied subscription would now be permitted.
-&nbsp;

-`function rule(bytes4 sig, address[5] addresses, uint[3] values, bytes32 identifier) external view returns (bool)`

-This function is called by the Policy Manager when functions registered for this specific policy are called.
-See further documentation under Policy Manager (link).
-&nbsp;

-`function position() external view returns (uint)`

-This function is called by the Policy Manager to determine whether the policy should be executed and evaluated as a pre-condition (0) or as a post-condition (1).
-Compliance contracts are called as a pre-condition to subscription and therefore return 0 during the blacklist compliance check.
 See further documentation under Policy Manager (link).
 &nbsp;

 ---